freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/wordpress/index.md

 Just to a few advantages of WordPress:
 * Users are able to manage their Wordpress webpage from any computer
 * Has a blog built-in and ready to go whenever applicable.
+* Has thousands of customizable themes available for free and premium or you can build your own.
-* Has plugins, which extend functionality to WordPress sites.
+* Has plugins, which extends functionality to WordPress sites and you can also build your own.

 Whether its page transitions or a customized contact form, WordPress users are only a few clicks away from success and a beautiful website.